Deloitte Foundation Leadership Professorship

-Dr. Yust’s teaching style emphasizes the importance of critical thinking and real-world application.
-He has taught financial accounting to students at numerous levels: intro (lower-level undergraduate), intermediate (upper-level undergraduate), and advanced (masters), as well as a capital markets accounting seminar (doctoral).
-He is the recipient of the Fred Moore Assistant Instructor Teaching Excellence award (2014), the Ernst & Young Faculty Excellence award (2018), and the Montague-Center for Teaching Excellence Scholar award (2019), and the Association of Former Students Distinguished Achievement Award (2022).
+As a teacher, he prioritizes critical thinking and real-world application in his classes.
+He has taught financial accounting to students at all levels, from introductory to advanced.
+He currently co-teaches accounting theory to master’s students and a capital markets seminar to doctoral students.
+He is the recipient of the Fred Moore Assistant Instructor Teaching Excellence award (2014), the Ernst & Young Faculty Excellence award (2018), the Montague-Center for Teaching Excellence Scholar award (2019), and the Association of Former Students Distinguished Achievement Award (2022).

 Before becoming a professor, he worked as a Senior Associate at PricewaterhouseCoopers in their advisory and consulting practice in New York and as a postgraduate technical assistant at the Financial Accounting Standards Board (FASB) in Connecticut.
 He also has prior audit experience in Texas and New York.
 He primarily worked with clients in the financial service industry.

 In his (limited) free time, he loves to hang out with his amazing wife and their sparkling (and spunky) daughter.
 He is very involved in multiple ministries at his church and likes to unwind with a good book.

 Research Publications in the Last Five Years

 - “Do Public Health Policies Increase Corporate Innovation?
 Evidence from U.S. Nonsmoking Laws” with Brant Christensen and Adam Olson.
 Research Policy, conditionally accepted.

 - “The Merits of Securities Litigation and Corporate Reputational” with Dain Donelson and Antonis Kartapanis.
 Contemporary Accounting Research, conditionally accepted.